akpetty/cryoscripts/README.md

 An example iPython notebook that you can view in GitHub or on nbviewer, and run interactively using Jupyter (locally)

 * *[Scripts](Scripts)*
-The random Python scripts that may be useful to play around with.
-Mainly plotting up some basic cryosphere datasets.
+Some Python scripts that may be useful to play around with.
+Mainly involve plotting up some basic cryosphere datasets.

 * *[Slides](Slides)*
 Slides from the bi-weekly NASA-Cryo Python meetup sessions.